Keyboard shortcuts

 Phase 1: Supervised Bootstrapping

-Train the base Aegir model on Column Type Annotation (CTA) and Column Property Annotation (CPA) benchmarks with byte-level input.
-This phase establishes baseline performance and validates the hierarchical architecture on real tabular data.
+Train the Aegir column-annotation head on Column Type Annotation (CTA) and Column Property Annotation (CPA) benchmarks, starting from the v2 byte-level pretrain checkpoint at outputs/mixed-v2/20260426T232240Z/final.pt.
+This phase establishes baseline performance and demonstrates that the pretrained backbone escapes the failure mode that the from-random approach hit.

 Objective

-Produce a single Aegir checkpoint that achieves competitive F1 scores on standard CTA/CPA benchmarks, operating directly on raw byte sequences (no external tokenizer).
+Produce a single Aegir checkpoint that achieves competitive F1 scores on standard CTA/CPA benchmarks, operating directly on raw byte sequences (no external tokenizer), via head fine-tune from a pretrained backbone.

 Target Datasets